soupi/learn-haskell-blog-generator/src/03-html/06-escaping_characters.md

 ### `map`

-Using `map` we can apply a function to each of the elements in a list.
+Using `map`, we can apply a function to each element in a list.
 Its type signature is:

 ```hs
 map :: (a -> b) -> [a] -> [b]